Sanford's sea eagle

-Sanford's sea eagle (Haliaeetus sanfordi), also known as Sanford's fish eagle or the Solomon eagle, is a sea eagle endemic to the Solomon Islands archipelago.
+Sanford's sea eagle (Icthyophaga sanfordi), also known as Sanford's fish eagle or the Solomon eagle, is a sea eagle endemic to the Solomon Islands archipelago.

 Taxonomy

 Sanford's sea eagle was discovered by and named after Dr Leonard C. Sanford, a trustee for the American Museum of Natural History.
 The first description was by Ernst Mayr in 1935.
-The "sea eagle" name is used to distinguish the species of the genus Haliaeetus from the closely related Ichthyophaga true fish eagles.
+The "sea eagle" name is used to distinguish the species of the genus Haliaeetus from the closely related Icthyophaga true fish eagles.
 The species was described in 1935 by Ernst Mayr who noticed that earlier observers had overlooked it, thinking it was a juvenile of the white-bellied sea eagle.
 It forms a superspecies with the white-bellied sea eagle.
 As in other sea eagle species pairs, the other taxon is white-headed.
 These two are genetically very close, it seems; their lineages separated not longer than 1 million years ago, probably only in the Middle Pleistocene, a few 100,000 years ago.
 Both share a dark bill, talons, and eyes with the other Gondwanan sea eagles.